telerik/ajax-docs/controls/grid/hierarchical-grid-types-and-load-modes/hierarchy-load-modes.md

 * the server - will save some client-load for the inner tables of the grid.

-or use **HierarchyLoadMode.Conditional** in order to force this balanced behaviour in the RadGrid.
+or use **HierarchyLoadMode.Conditional** in order to force this balanced behavior in the RadGrid.

 The example below shows the advanced hierarchy model of Telerik RadGrid with mixed mode expand/collapse (client-side and server-side).
 A three level hierarchy is demonstrated with Customer Master Table and two nested Detail Tables: Orders and OrderDetails.
 The first level of hierarchy uses client-side (**HierarchyLoadMode.Client**) expand and the second level uses server-side mode (**HierarchyLoadMode.ServerBind**)